jkitzes/datasci-lessons/lessons/jk-git/tutorial.md

     * beda5b7 Initial commit of script to analyze camera data

-In addition to HEAD and master, we now see that the commit 89f5445 is labeled by a tag lab_mtg.
+In addition to HEAD and master, we now see that the commit 89f5445 is labeled by a tag `lab_mtg`.
+We can now use this label instead of the commit hash to work with this commit from here forward.

->###Exercise 3
->After the lab meeting where our advisor hated our figure, we decided we had to
->add some axes labels.
-Open `script.py` and add the line `Add axes lables`
->under the line `Make small figure`.
-Commit this change.
-Run git lg and examine
->the output - notice that HEAD and master have advanced to your most recent
->commit, but your `lab_mtg` tag has stayed put.
-Use `git checkout` to checkout
->the lab meeting version of your workspace, but use the tag name instead of the
->hash to do so.
-Check your workspace and run `git lg` to see what happened.
->Then run `git checkout master` to come back to your most recent commit.

-Here's a tip for commit messages.
-If you just want to add the opening sentence of a commit, without a longer description, you can run `git commit -m "My message"` directly from the command line so that you don't have to drop into and out of a text editor every time.

-You can use tags any time that you want, and feel free to use as many as you want (they're very light weight and hardly take up any computer resources).
-Just remember, as per the warning that you just saw, that you'll be back in a detached HEAD state when you check out a tag.
-Once again, that means don't check out a tag and start making changes and committing.

-3. Comparing two versions of a file
+2. Comparing two versions of a file
 -----------------------------------

-In the previous two sections, we saw how we could roll back our entire project to a previous state.
+In the previous section, we saw how we could roll back our entire project to a previous state.
 While this is great for reviewing the history of our project, it doesn't help us much if we want to compare versions of a file from two particular points in that history (for example, compare our current version to a version a few commits back).
 For this, we can use two different techniques.

 ### Comparing files 1

 If the file that you want to compare is simply a plain text file, like our `script.py`, then we can use an easy command called `git diff`.

-    $ git diff beda5b7:script.py 7d70b8f:script.py
+    $ git diff beda5b7:script.py 89f5445:script.py
     diff --git a/script.py b/script.py
     index b60af41..b4c75da 100644
     --- a/script.py